 “Outfit-repeating” was long regarded as a faux pas, with the most admired dresses often unique, commissioned pieces.
-The sumptuous periwinkle-blue silk faille Valentino dress worn by Lady Gaga to the 2019 Golden Globe awards featured a 10-foot-long train, and this year Jennifer Aniston wore a retro-inspired Dior black strapless gown reported to have taken 25 metres of wool silk crêpe and 200 seamstress-hours to make.
+The sumptuous periwinkle-blue silk faille Valentino dress worn by Lady Gaga to the 2019 Golden Globe awards featured a 10-foot-long train, In 2020 Jennifer Aniston wore a retro-inspired Dior black strapless gown reported to have taken 25 metres of wool silk crêpe and 200 seamstress-hours to make.
 While such appearances can be as inspiring as catwalk shows, this conspicuous consumption for a one-off event is seriously out of step with today’s sustainability concerns.

 In 2017, comedian Tiffany Haddish began to blatantly confront showbiz’s unspoken taboo, wearing a $4,000 white Alexander McQueen gown to the Girls Trip premiere in July, to host Saturday Night Live in November, to present a 2018 Oscar, and at the 2018 MTV Awards.
 She told Glamour, “A lot of people have been like, I love the dress.
 I love what you’re doing.
 And I’ve seen some people in the same outfit twice since then.”
 Outside the industry, she mentions hearing from a scholarship girl at private school whose classmates mocked her clothes.
 Now when they say, ‘Girl, you’ve got the same jacket on!’ she retorts: ‘I’m Tiffany Haddish today!’